Bounds for polynomials on algebraic numbers and application to curve topology: Bivariate results

 It remains to compute the $R^\star_{\ell}$ themselves by performing the exact division of $ R^\star_{\le \ell}$ by $R^\star_{\le \ell-1}$.
 This takes $O(N\Lambda+N^2)$ binary operations for $\ell=n_y$ and $O(n\tau+n^2)$ binary operations for each $\ell<n_y$. \end{proof}

-The proof of Proposition \ref{prop:computinggcddeg} uses a family of polynomials $R^\star_{\ell,k}$ that we are going to define next.
-For any non-negative integer $\ell \le n_y$, define We further denote $\sDisc_{\ell,k} (X)$ the $k$-th subdiscriminant of $F_\ell$ considered as a polynomial in $Y$.
-We also define:
+The proof of Proposition \ref{prop:computinggcddeg} uses a family of polynomials $\Delta^\star_{\ell,k}$ defined as follows.
+We further denote $\sDisc_{\ell,k} (X)$ the $k$-th subdiscriminant of $F_\ell$ considered as a polynomial in $Y$.
+We also define the content-free elements of $\Z[X]$ by:

 and for all $k \in \{ 0, \ldots, \ell - 1 \},$